GoyWebdesign/codelights/readme.txt

 == Changelog ==
 = 1.1.2 =
 * Improved: FlipBox and Interactive Banners how handle Tab button focus properly
+* Improved: Modal Popup now contains additional class in the popup wrap too, so you can customize the inside content's styles too

 = 1.1.1 =
 * Improved: Compatibility with WordPress 4.5